Subnetwork trace configuration

 Summaries are an optional component of the subnetwork trace configuration that allow you to gather additional information about a subnetwork and store it in an attribute of the SubnetLine feature class.
 For example, you can use summaries in a gas network to communicate the Maximum Allowable Operating Pressure (MAOP) and output the total number of customer services for a pressure zone.

-You can configure summaries for all valid features and nonspatial objects defined for the tier's subnetwork definition as part of the subnetwork trace configuration using the Set Subnetwork Definition tool.
+You can configure summaries as part of the subnetwork trace configuration for all valid features and nonspatial objects defined for the tier's subnetwork definition using the Set Subnetwork Definition tool.
 Configuration involves setting up a function, specifying a network attribute, and specifying an attribute from the SubnetLine feature class to store the result.
 Optionally, you can set a filter to limit which features will be used in the summaries calculation.

 The only tool that uses summaries is the Update Subnetwork tool.
 When updating a subnetwork, the operation writes the results of the summaries into the SubnetLine feature class for the summary attributes.